 Artisan flour mills

 Many of the mills listed below are open to the public, offering guided tours and other activities.
 Often a mill that is open to the public will have a shop and maybe a tearoom where you can sample and buy products made with flour ground on site.
-See individual websites for more information.
-There are often recipes on individual mill websites too – worth a look for ideas!
+See individual websites for more information. it is work checking out the websites – there are often recipes on mill websites too that work well with their flour.

 A watermill that is open to the public on a regular basis for flour sales and on open days, see website for details.
 Stoneground flour is available to buy direct from the mill, through local farmers’ markets and shops (see website for details), and online.